8 tips to help avoid a lemon RV or caravan

 was happy to speak about the issues in the industry he didn't feel safe

-enough to identify himself in the article.
+enough to identify himself in this article.

 rules and compliance regulation it's not enforced.
 Manufacturers know that